The short answer is no, but it depends on a few other factors.

 No wait time.
 You can get married immediately.
 You just have to make sure your personnel folks are kept in the loop about the divorce and remarriage.
 Problems arise if the military thinks you are married to two people at the same time.

 There are a few terms that you aren't using correctly, but that's okay since you are not a lawyer.
 If you are going through a divorce, you should get a lawyer.
 Also, In Washington, the courts will accept a fair and reasonable property division if parties agree to it.
-You should try above all to...Read more »
+You should try...Read more »

 If neither of you are represented by an attorney, you may find Washington Law Help (free legal information at washingtonlawhelp.org) to be informative.
-Washington's procedure for handling assignment of child support is governed by law (http://app.leg.wa.gov/RCW/default.aspx?cite=26.09.100).
-The...Read more »
+Washington's procedure for handling assignment of child support is governed by law (http://app.leg.wa.gov/RCW/default.aspx?cite=26.09.100)....Read more »

 Are either of you represented by an attorney?
 If not, and if your divorce is not yet final, you can modify some provisions, but you may benefit by an attorney's advice.
 Most Washington counties have county-wide bar associations, and most of those have websites.
-You can also call a local attorney to...Read more »
+You can also call a local...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.